emcache/emcache/docs/operations.rst

 - :meth:`emcache.Client.gets` Return a value and the ``cas`` token related with a key.
 - :meth:`emcache.Client.get_many` Return a set of values related to a set of keys.
 - :meth:`emcache.Client.gets_many` Return a set of values and their ``cas`` tokens related to a set of keys.
+- :meth:`emcache.Client.gat` Return value related with a key and update the expiration time of an existing key.
+- :meth:`emcache.Client.gats` Return a value and the ``cas`` token related with a key with update the expiration time of an existing key.
+- :meth:`emcache.Client.gat_many` Return a set of values related to a set of keys and update the expiration time of an existing keys.
+- :meth:`emcache.Client.gats_many` Return a set of values and their ``cas`` tokens related to a set of keys with update the expiration time of an existing keys.

 Emcahe returns values as an instance of an :class:`emcache.Item` object which has the following attributes: